ncatlab/nlab-content/pages/6/7/3/0/376/content.md

 +-- {: .num_remark }
 ###### Remark

-While equivalent under the [[relation between type theory and category theory]], the latter expression almost verbatim expresses the evident idea that
+While equivalent under the [[relation between type theory and category theory]], the latter expression almost verbatim expresses the evident idea that:

  (collection of internal homs parameterized over $B$) =
- ( collection of sections of the pullback pf $A$ to $X$ )
+ ( collection of sections of the pullback of $A$ to $X$ )

 =--